adriamooney/caring-spruce-41061/src/pages/index.md

       - title: Make Better Recommendations
         content: >
           Most recommendations are made based on the budista's experience with the product.
-We speak from personal experience: this often leaves huge gaps in meeting customer expecations.
+We speak from personal experience: ***this often leaves huge gaps in meeting customer expectations.***

-          Instead, leaverage your customers' purchasing habits to make recommendations.
+          Instead, leverage your customers' purchasing habits to make recommendations.
 No customer should be left wondering if their purchase will meet their expectations.

-Bhanga can provide immediate recommendations to help your budistas answer questions and find the right product for any customer's need.
+          Bhanga provides immediate recommendations to help your budistas answer questions and find the right product for any customer's need.
         actions:
           - label: Learn More
             url: /style-guide